-Infrared analysis is an interesting technique to compare chitins, chitin nanofibrils and chitosan from different sources (Duarte et al. 2002).
-In the transmission spectrum of -chitin (typical of crustaceans, mushrooms and insects) the amide I band of acetamide groups shows a well-defined peak at 1650 cm-1 with a minor shoulder at 1625 cm-1 (Brugnerotto et al. 2001).
-After deacetylation, this band is reduced in intensity, as the CH3-C=O groups are partially removed from chitin.
-Hence this band is considered characteristic for revealing the occurrence of deacetylation, thus the conversion of chitin to chitosan.
+Infrared analysis is an interesting technique to compare chitins, chitin nanofibrils and chitosan from different sources.
+Many articles reported a reduction of amide I band of acetamide groups, that showed a well-defined peak at 1650 cm-1 with a minor shoulder at 1625 cm-1, in more deacetylated products, thus revealing a converstion of chitin to chitosan (Brugnerotto et al. 2001).
 This technique was used by several researchers to determine the deacetylation degree of chitin based on transmission spectra (Kasaai 2008).

 A faster methodology for characterizing chitin, chitosan and chitin nanofibrils is Attenuated Total Reflectance (ATR) infrared spectroscopy, a non-destructive technique based on recording the spectrum of a sample in contact with a crystal having a high refractive index.
-The advantage is that the spectra can be obtained on solid samples, without any preliminary preparation.
-The disadvantages are that the spectrum is strongly dependent on the adhesion between the sample and the crystal and that the recorded spectrum is related only to the composition of the sample surface.
-If the samples to be characterized are powdery, generally the spectrum is of good quality because of the good adhesion between the powder and the crystal and the improved representativity for composition of the powder-based sample.
+ATR-IR technique allows spectra to be obtained also from solid samples, without any preliminary preparation, saving time and allowing to analyse non-soluble systems such as chitin.
+Spectra were strongly dependent on the adhesion between sample and crystal but, if the samples to be characterized are powdery, generally it is possible to obtain good quality spectra and a sufficient representativity for composition of the powder-based sample.

-In the present paper chitin samples coming from different sources (shrimps, mushrooms and adult Hermetia Illucens insects) were compared on the basis of their ATR infrared spectra.
+In the present paper, chitin powder, obtained from insects (adult of Hermetia Illucens) with very recent techniques, was studied and compared with other samples coming from different sources such as shrimps and mushrooms on the basis of their ATR infrared spectra.
 Then the acetylation degree was evaluated for chitosans obtained from adult insect samples and compared with commercial shrimps chitosans.
 Moreover, the morphology of chitin and chitosan were compared by Scanning Electron Microscopy (SEM).
 It was found that Hermetia Illucens microstructured and nanofibrillated chitin was successfully converted to chitosan, resulting more homogeneous.

 Experimental